Inheritance

 Compulsory Shares

-Despite the freedom to dictate terms in a will, Vietnamese law protects certain individuals by granting them a compulsory share of the inheritance.
+Despite the freedom to dictate terms in a will, Vietnamese law protects specific individuals by granting them a compulsory share of the inheritance.
 This includes:

 This ensures that dependents are not left destitute, even if excluded from the will.